 Am I going to get murdered?

 Probably not.
-Just like any other city, New Orleans has its share of crime, but most visitors come and go without being a victim.
+Just like any other city, New Orleans has its share of crime, but most visitors come and go without becoming a victim.
 To be on the safe side, when strolling through the French Quarter or city streets, stay on populated main streets.
 Don’t wander down isolated side streets.
 It's always a good idea for gentlemen to carry their wallet in a front pocket or backpack.
 Ladies, watch your purses.
 Remember, there's always safety in numbers.